ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 Initially, the client application need not provide any user mapping elements within the children of `nimble-rich-text-mention-users`.
 It can be empty.
 However, if the editor loads with an initial markdown string that contains `mentionedUsers`, the client should then load those user mapping elements.
-This is to render the user IDs in the markdown string should load as an user name in the editor and mapping elements should remains there in the DOM through out the instance and should not filtered by the client.
+This is to render the user IDs in the markdown string should load as a user name in the editor and mapping elements should remains there in the DOM through out the instance and should not filtered by the client.
 Basically, it is advisable to keep two lists, `filteredOptions` for dynamic filtering of users to populate in the `@mention` popup and `mentionedUsers` for storing the already mentioned users list which should not be dynamic loading by the client.
 However, the `mentionedUsers` will be filtered internally within the Nimble editor or configuration component whenever texts